fedor-rusak/vacancy-explorer/DevelopmentComments.md

 While classname is required to use classloader propertly.
 Variable name is just any unique text identifier for object/primitive.

 Still surprised me.

+### Spring Component vs Service

+According the internets service annotation should be used on classes holding business logic.

+While the word itself means it serves to someone.
+As web-server serves responses to requests.

+And component is just something without particular meaning in terms of service, controller, repository but you want it to be autowired.

+I guess it makes sense to say that PlayService serves the purpose of providing functionality of playing while hiding exact details of it.

+Good enough explanation to me.